Ilwaco Railway and Navigation Company: Frugality of management

 The line was built with 35-pound-per-foot rail, which was too light for the equipment.
 Loomis as president was very frugal, especially on maintenance expenses.
-For example, even though there were several derailments caused by rotting cross-ties, Loomis refused to pay for any replacements unless he could punch a hole the tie with his walking stick.
+For example, even though there were several derailments caused by rotting cross-ties, Loomis refused to pay for any replacements unless he could punch a hole in the tie with his walking stick.
 For all of these reasons, it took the train several hours to complete its run of only 15 mi.
 No trains ran on Sunday, at least in April 1905.
 The railroad's early operations attracted some criticism from a local newspaper, which in an 1896 purported "advertisement" for the railroad, stated among other things:

 Running by the tide

 Because of the extreme shallow water at the railroad's dock in Ilwaco restricted steamboat access to times when it was permitted by the tide, for so long as the railroad's southern terminus was at Ilwaco, the railroad's schedule was based on the tide charts.
 For example, a schedule for April, 1905, shows times of departure from Astoria for the steamer Nahcotta as varying from as early as 5:00 a.m. to as late as 8:30 a.m.
 Mills imagined the scene as follows: